 Disability care doesn’t have to happen every day, or even every week, it can be used to provide family carers with some time to rest and recharge the batteries.
 Let’s face it, we all need a break, and although caring for a loved one can be enormously rewarding, it can also be utterly exhausting, both physically and mentally.

 Respite care acts to replace the care that family carers usually provide, so that they have to time to look after their own health and wellbeing.
-A carer can come into the home regularly, or on an ad-hoc basis, and provide support to enable the usual caregiver to take a holiday, exercise, socialise, or just have some down-time.
+A disability carer can come into the home regularly, or on an ad-hoc basis, and provide support to enable the usual caregiver to take a holiday, exercise, socialise, or just have some down-time.

 Funding disability care